Like many new moms, Maria Vasilyeva loves watching her first child grow.

 Regina Greenwood is a certified educator in infant massage.
 She got into the practice after seeing positive results with her own child.

 "Babies are under a lot of stress.
-They are going through all different environmental conditions like temperature changes and sounds and lights," Said Greenwood.
+They are going through all different environmental conditions like temperature changes and sounds and lights," says Greenwood.
 "And they are incredibly sensitive to that.
 So massage helps to regulate all those new sensations."

 Vasilyeva been taking the class for a few week now.
 She says she can see the change in her 6-month-old daughter, Catherine.